-The ASC monitors and reviews the Appraisal Foundation, including the AQB, ASB, and APB.
+The ASC monitors and reviews the Appraisal Foundation, including the AQB, ASB, and Appraisal Practices Board (APB).
 The ASB and AQB are independent boards of the Foundation which serve as the congressionally-authorized sources for establishing appraiser qualifications and appraisal standards for federally related transactions.
-In monitoring the Foundation, the ASC attends AQB, ASB, APB and BOT meetings.
+In monitoring the Foundation, the ASC attends AQB, ASB, APB and Board of Trustees (BOT) meetings.
 The ASC also provides comments on proposals when needed and reviews all final published documents regarding AQB Criteria and USPAP.